jackshiels/PlantMonitor/README.md

 This repo has two main Arduino source files.
 These are:
 - PlantMonitorMain.ino: manages the Huzzah, its WiFi, data capture, and serial communication with the Arduino Uno
-- FlagReceiverMain: receives Huzzah signals via serial and controls the flag servo on the Arduino Uno
+- FlagReceiverMain.ino: receives Huzzah signals via serial and controls the flag servo on the Arduino Uno

 ## PlantMonitorMain

+[TODO: comment code to show you understand it.]

 PlantMonitorMain uses several libraries.
 These libraries are `<ESP8266WiFi.h>` for WiFi, `<ezTime.h>` for time capture on Arduino, `<PubSubClient.h>` for MQTT access, `<DHT.h>` for the DHT sensor, and a `"arduino_secrets.h"` script to hide private WiFi details.